 Electrical & Computer Engineering (ECE)

-An introduction to MATLAB, Simulink, and Arduino for those with basic programming experience.
-This course teaches how to apply previously-learned programming principles within the MATLAB/Simulink environment through examples and programming assignments.
+An introduction to engineering applications in Python and Arduino for those with basic programming experience.
+This course teaches how to apply previously-learned programming principles within the Python environment through examples and programming assignments.
 Students also learn to program and interface various sensors and motors with Arduino microcontrollers. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate competence in basic programming principles in the MATLAB programming environment.
 2. Construct satisfactory solutions to defined tasks within Simulink.
 3. Program a microcontroller to take data from various types of sensors.
 4. Program a microcontroller to control various types of motors such as servo, stepper, and DC motors.
 Prerequisites: CS 1400 (Grade C- or higher).
 FA.

 ECE 2100.
 Semiconductor Devices.
 3 Hours.

 Introduction to semiconductor materials, physics, and devices. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Model and analyze semiconductor p-n junctions.
 2. Analyze charge transport in semiconductor materials.
 3. Model and analyze MOSFETs.
 4. Design semiconductor process flows using knowledge of basic microfabrication processes.
-Prerequisite: MECH 2210 (Grade C- or higher).
-Corequisite: MATH 2250.
+Prerequisite: MECH 2210, AND MATH 2250 (can be taken concurrently) (all grade C- or higher).
 SP.

 ECE 2280.
 Microelectronics.
 3 Hours.